 - Interested in the potential of technology and collaboration to bring about positive change around the world

-- Interested in the possibility of automated translation to make all kinds of knowledge and information ubiquitous.
-Reducing information poverty in Asia and Africa.
+- Interested in the possibility of automated translation to make all kinds of knowledge and information ubiquitous especially as related to reducing information poverty in Asia and Africa.

 - I am also fascinated by music and its ability to move, inspire and change people.
-I have been working on a long-term project to produce life-like 3D sound from 128K MP3 sound files to bring back audiophile quality to the digital world.
-If you are interested you can find a basic overview here.
+I have been working on a long-term project to produce life-like 3D sound from 128K MP3 sound files to bring back audiophile sound quality to the digital world.
 One of these days this could become my primary focus.

 The NameMy name is of Indian origin and would be written as कीर्ति वशी • કીર્તિ વશી in Hindi and Gujarati which are languages that I can sort of speak.
 I also speak Ndbele (Zulu dialect) badly since I was born in Southern Africa.
 I really tried hard for a brief moment in time to learn Japanese as well.